Multiple Country Stars Join Forces On ‘Simple Man’ Tribute That Will Leave You In Awe

 One of the first songs Skynyrd ever released, “Simple Man” was included on the band’s debut album (Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd).
 Written by late lead singer Ronnie Van Zant and guitarist Gary Rossington, the song is perhaps one of the most emotional and meaningful in Skynyrd’s entire collection.

 “Simple Man” has been used countless times in popular culture, and has been covered even more times than that.
 One of the most high-profile covers was performed by Skynyrd’s fellow Southern rockers Gov’t Mule during a 2014 concert special held in Skynyrd’s honor.

 Another country star who performed that night was Randy Houser, who delivered a powerhouse performance of a lesser-known Skynyrd track, “Whiskey Rock-A-Roller.”

 Randy’s performance was one of the standouts from the One More from the Fans special.
 When you watch his performance above, its easy to see why.

 The One More from the Fans special wasn’t the first time that Houser ever covered Skynyrd’s music.
 In fact, way back in 2010 he recorded a cover of “Simple Man” for a Skynyrd tribute album exclusively featuring contributions from country stars.

 Over the years, Houser has revisited “Simple Man” many times, most recently at the Monday night Nashville show mentioned earlier.
-Houser was joined on the song by the reigning CMA and ACM Duo of the Year Brothers Osborne and the critically acclaimed singer Charlie Worsham.
+Houser was joined on the song by CMA and ACM Duo of the Year Brothers Osborne and the critically acclaimed singer Charlie Worsham.